-> Immunotherapy for skin cancer provides treatment options for patients with advanced levels of diseases.
-Immunotherapy is a type of cancer treatment that uses the body's own immune system to help eliminate cancer cells.
+Immunotherapy for skin cancer provides treatment options for patients with advanced levels of diseases.
+Immunotherapy is a type of treatment that uses the body's own immune system to help eliminate cancerous cells.
 For skin cancer treatment, there are now twelve FDA-approved immunotherapy treatments.

-Targeted Therapy is a cancer treatment in which medications are used to target specific genes and proteins important in cancer cell growth and survival.
-Targeted therapy can alter the tissue microenvironment that aids cancer's growth and survival or target cancer-related cells such as blood vessel cells.
+Targeted Therapy is a treatment option in which medications are used to target specific genes and proteins important in cancer cell growth and survival.
+Targeted therapy can alter the tissue microenvironment that aids the growth of cancerous cells and survival or target cancer-related cells such as blood vessel cells.

 Chemical Peel Chemical peels are designed to treat actinic keratosis patients.
 Actinic keratosis is